 In this article, we are going to look into aluminium extrusion design and 5 common mistakes when designing a profile for extrusion.

-1. Wall thickness
+1. Wall Thickness

-A common problem when designing a die for extrusion is wall thickness, often people design a profile which has thin walls or substantial variations in wall thickness which creates problems with metal flow during the extrusion process.Profile Design Wall Thickness
+A common challenge when designing a die for extrusion is getting the wall thickness right.
+For example, people will often design a profile which has thin walls or substantial variations in wall thickness which creates problems with metal flow during the extrusion process.

-Other factors which influence wall thickness are the extrusion force and speed.
+Other factors that influence wall thickness are the extrusion force and speed.
 Typically speaking, wall thickness depends on the general shape of the profile and whether it is solid or hollow.
 It is much harder to maintain flatness on a profile that has a thin wall and CCD (circumscribing circle diameter).
 Extrusion container size and ram pressure are also factors that can affect profile designs.

 Having a wall thickness which is uniform throughout the profile also makes it easier to extrude.